 Birmingham is Britain’s second city, so it’s no wonder that the city’s airport is so well equipped.
 Easy to get to and filled with a fantastic selection of shops and restaurants, you’re sure to enjoy the time before your flight.

 Birmingham Airport is very accessible by various modes of transportation.
-If you’re driving to the airport, you’ll find a choice of seven carparks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
-Book a carpark space online in advance and save up to 50%.
+If you’re driving to the airport, you’ll find a choice of car parks, which are all easily accessible from the terminal by foot or via the free shuttle bus.
+Book a carpark space online in advance and save up to 70%.

 If you prefer to take public transport, you will find bus services running directly to the airport and Birmingham International Airport train station.
-There is a free and frequent Air Rail from the station that takes you to the terminal in just two minutes.
+The free Air-Rail link from the station takes you straight into the terminal in less than five minutes.

 Packing to go abroad can seem a laborious task and you’re bound to forget something you need for your trip.
 But not to worry, our selection of shops will cater for any forgotten item.

 Enjoy a delicious meal at one of our cafés, bars or restaurants.
 Everyone’s favourite Wetherspoon has your much-loved ales and wines, as well as soft drinks and a great food menu.
-Try one of the burgers at Factory Bar and Kitchen or if you want to grab something a little lighter, head to Wrapchic for authentic Indian ‘Grab & Go’ cuisine.
-There’s a handful of coffee shops for that much needed caffeine hit, and even a Burger King.
+Try one of the burgers at Factory Bar and Kitchen or if you want to grab something a little lighter, or there’s a handful of coffee shops for that much-needed caffeine hit, and even a Burger King.

 To find out about our other services, head to our terminal facilities page.